Mounting Insta360 Pro 2 on a Drone – Risks, Failures & Safer Alternatives

 Before you lift off with any 360 camera:

-2. Mind the Aerodynamics: Bulky, ball-shaped cameras will always destabilize flight.
-Prioritize sleek, compact cameras.
+• Mind the Aerodynamics: Bulky, ball-shaped cameras will always destabilize flight.
+Prioritize sleek, compact cameras like the X4 series.

 Frequently Asked Questions (FAQs)